Universality of persistence diagrams and the bottleneck and Wasserstein distances: Introduction

 \section{Introduction}

-The results of a persistent homology computation may be summarized using a barcode or persistence diagram~\cite{Collins:2004,cohen2007stability}.
-In more detail, in computational settings persistent homology produces a persistence module that is isomorphic to a finite direct sum of interval modules.
-The barcode and persistence diagram summarize this collection of intervals.
-Distances between these summaries include the barcode metric based on the dissimilarity distance between intervals~\cite{Collins:2004} and the bottleneck and Wasserstein distances for persistence diagrams based on the supremum-norm distance in the Euclidean plane~\cite{cohen2007stability,cohen2010lipschitz}.

-More generally, one may have persistence modules indexed by some poset that are isomorphic to finite direct sums of indecomposable modules belonging to some set.
-For example, consider two-parameter persistence modules isomorphic to a finite direct sum of block modules~\cite{algstabzz,cochoy2016decomposition} or multi-parameter persistence modules isomorphic to a finite direct sum of rectangle modules~\cite{bjerkevik2016stability}.
+In computational settings persistent homology produces a persistence module that is isomorphic to a finite direct sum of interval modules.
+The barcode and persistence diagram summarize this collection of intervals~\cite{Collins:2004,cohen2007stability}.
+Distances between these summaries include the barcode metric based on the dissimilarity distance between intervals~\cite{Collins:2004, Carlsson:2005} and the bottleneck and Wasserstein distances for persistence diagrams based on the supremum-norm distance in the plane~\cite{cohen2007stability,cohen2010lipschitz}.
+More generally, given a poset $P$ and a collection $\mathscr{S}$ of indecomposable persistence modules on $P$, one may consider persistence modules on $P$ that are isomorphic to finite direct sums of elements of $\mathscr{S}$.
+Examples include two-parameter persistence modules isomorphic to a finite direct sum of block modules~\cite{algstabzz,cochoy2016decomposition} and multi-parameter persistence modules isomorphic to a finite direct sum of rectangle modules~\cite{bjerkevik2016stability}.

-We study distances in these settings in a completely formal way.
-We show that starting with a set $X$ and a distinguished basepoint $x_0$, one may define persistence diagrams as elements of the free commutative monoid $D(X,x_0)$ on this pointed set (Definition~\ref{def:diagram}).
-This construction is the left adjoint to the forgetful functor from $\mathbf{CMon}$, the category of commutative monoids, to $\mathbf{Set}_*$, the category of pointed sets (Theorem~\ref{thm:diagram-adjoint}).
-For example, if $X$ is the set of intervals in $\R$ with $x_0$ the empty interval, then $D(X,x_0)$ consists of barcodes (Example~\ref{ex:classical}), and if $X$ consists of ordered pairs $(b,d)$ with $b<d$ together with $x_0$ the diagonal $\Delta$, then $D(X,x_0)$ consists of persistence diagrams (Example~\ref{ex:barcodes}).

-Next we consider a metric $d$ on $X$.
-For example, if $X$ is the set of intervals then we may take $d(I,J)$ to the length (i.e. Lebesgue measure) of the symmetric difference $(I \cup J) \setminus (I \cap J)$ (Example~\ref{ex:barcodes}).
-In our second example, we may take $d((b,d),(b',d')) = \norm{(b,d)-(b',d')}_{\infty}$ (Example~\ref{ex:classical}).
-Let $1 \leq p \leq \infty$.
-Given a metric space with a distinguished basepoint, $(X,d,x_0)$, the $p$-Wasserstein distance $W_p[d,x_0]$ on $D(X,x_0)$ is obtained in a more sophisticated version of the same construction that produced persistence diagrams from pointed sets.
-In more detail, there is a category $\lip_*$ of pointed metric spaces and basepoint-preserving Lipschitz maps and a category $\mathbf{CMon}(\lip_*)_p$ of commutative Lipschitz monoids for which the metric is $p$-subadditive.
-Then $D(X,x_0)$ with the metric $W_p[d,x_0]$ is obtained from $(X,d,x_0)$ via the left adjoint to the forgetful functor from $\mathbf{CMon}(\lip_*)_p$ to $\lip_*$ (Theorem \ref{thm:adjunction_wasserstein}, Figure~\ref{fig:subcats}).
-We also obtain persistence diagrams and the bottleneck distance via a left adjoint to the forgetful functor from the category $\mathbf{CMon}(\met_*)$ of commutative metric monoids to the category $\met_*$ (Theorem~\ref{thm:adjunction_bottleneck}).